 At the same time, selling online gives you the potential to reach a large audience of people — many more than you could hope to reach if you were physically selling products.
 This is a major advantage and it’s another reason that you can make so much money with way less effort than traditional business models.
-The days of door to door salesmen is over!
+The days of door to door salesmen are over!

 Personally, I find that the ability to quickly scale is one of the most powerful things about online business.
 Making more money and using less time was vitally important to reaching my goal relaxing over a cup of coffee (code for enjoying free time).

 To a degree, your profits are still tied to the amount of effort you put in but this is a much looser connection than you normally find with a 9-5 job.
 In other words, you still gotta work to build an online business, no matter what you sell.